 - Whether legal financing companies need to be licensed in their state

-Legal Funding Is Not a Loan
+Legal Funding Is Not a Bank Loan

 - No long-term monthly payment contracts to worry about